 - write to your local Member of Parliament (MP);

 The Information Commissioner’s Office

 The Information Commissioner’s Office is an independent authority.
 It promotes openness of official information and protection of private information.
-The Information Commissioner’s Office has legal powers to ensure that organisations comply with the Data Protection Act.
+The Information Commissioner’s Office has legal powers to ensure that organisations comply with DPA 1998.